 It feels to me like email is the most overused form of communication in the workplace today.
-I’ve focused a lot on this recently, with a post about how bad email can ruin your team and a guide to writing more effective emails as a leader.
+I’ve already written a few posts about how bad email can ruin your team and a guide to writing more effective emails as a leader.

-While this site isn’t really meant to be focused on email, email seems to be a crutch that is leaned on by leaders and organisations almost everywhere.
-It’s easy to see why this happens.
+Email seems to be a crutch that is leaned on by leaders and organisations almost everywhere.
+It’s an easy form of communication to rely on.

-When you go through your email inbox, you probably categorise the list, right?
-Urgent, not urgent, no need to respond, funny cat video, reply-all email from someone making a private joke with someone else you don’t know…
+When you go through your email inbox, you scan the list.
+Urgent, not urgent, no need to respond, funny cat video, irrelevant all-staff email…

-Then you write replies to the emails that need them.
+Then you write replies to the emails that require it.
 Once you have hit send, that email has been “processed” and you have accomplished something, right?
-Not necessarily.

 There are several potential issues with the task you have just “completed”.

 - You can’t fit all the required information in an email and still make it easy to read.
 Often the reader needs to find out the full story.
 This can result in a back and forth of questions and answers, creating more effort.